abhishek-kumar-code/Redfish_Public/Specification.md

   associated with the activity.
 The response may also include the Retry-After header specifying the amount of time the client should wait before polling for status.
 The response body should contain a representation of the Task resource in JSON.
-* GET requests to either the Task Monitor or the Task Resource shall return the current status of the operation without blocking.
+* GET requests to either the Task Monitor or the Task resource shall return the current status of the operation without blocking.
 * Operations using HTTP GET, PUT, PATCH should always be synchronous.
 * Clients shall be prepared to handle both synchronous and asynchronous responses for requests using HTTP PUT, PATCH, POST, and DELETE methods.